Gilda Renfrow Six

 Gilda loved flowers, particularly gardenias.
 She has several in her yard.

-Gilda has a cat named Mabel.
+Gilda had a cat named Mabel.
 Mabel is black with the exception of 3 or 4 white hairs under her chin.
 Mabel, 23 years old, was born at Gilda's in 1986.
 Mabel was named for the black lady who helped look after Rachel for a time.

 Walt died on April 29, 2005, in Wilson Memorial Hospital.
 He was buried in Springhill Presbyterian Church cemetery.